deis/deis/docs/contributing/localdev.rst

 necessarily several moving pieces and some setup required.
 We welcome any suggestions for automating or simplifying this process.

+If you're just getting into the Deis codebase, look for GitHub issues with the label `easy-fix`_.
+These are more straightforward or low-risk issues for which we need pull requests.
+Issues tagged `easy-fix`_ are a great way to become more familiar with Deis.

 Prerequisites
 -------------
 We strongly recommend using `Vagrant`_ with `VirtualBox`_ so you can